alex-krull/alex-krull.github.io/student-projects.md

 Detecting Ink in Ancient Documents
 ------------------------
-The goal of this project is to develop for the [kaggle challenge](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection) for detecting ink on charred roman documents helping to decipher them.
+The goal of this project is to address the [kaggle challenge](https://www.kaggle.com/competitions/vesuvius-challenge-ink-detection) for detecting ink on charred roman documents helping to decipher them.